Type to search

 What do you cook a Tarte Tatin in?

 Again this is down to personal choice, but as it’s often sold as a one-pot dish many people opt for an ovenproof pan.
-That way you can caramelise the apples in the same dish as which you bake it in along with the pastry.
+That way you can caramelise the apples in the same dish as which you bake it along with the pastry.

 I didn’t do this.
 Here in France, you can get a specific Tarte Tatin oven-ready tin for baking it in the oven.